mach3/js-moviecrop/README.md

 ### Initialize with option

-If you want to use the same option when calling play or playback,
+If you want to use the same option when calling play or reverse,
 initialize with movieInit() method.

 >     var ele = $(element);
 >     ele.movieInit({frames:30, repeat:false});
 >     ele.moviePlay();
->     ele.moviePlayBack();
+>     ele.movieReverse();

 ### Use with instance of MovieCrop class